Juan Carlos Porras

 Juan Carlos Porras (born July 8, 1997) is an American politician serving as a member of the Florida House of Representatives for the 119th district.
 He assumed office on November 8, 2022.
+He is a Republican.

 Early life and education

 Porras was born in Miami in 1997.
 He earned a Bachelor of Arts degree in political science from Florida International University.

 Career

 Porras worked in the offices of Senator Marco Rubio, then-Governor Rick Scott, and state representatives Juan Fernandez-Barquin and Spencer Roach.
 He was elected to the Florida House of Representatives in November 2022.